bicCluster/learning-cluster/README.md

 v)
 >> sudo service ntp restart
 ```
-**Note**: You need not wait for the ntp’s configured in individual machines to sync with each other.
-The ambari installation/setup/cluster install/usage in the later sections don’t fail without the sync.

 4. no need do 1.4.4: Offitial installation document gives hosts name and network setting on redhat and centOS. for ubuntu, hostname and network are set in etc/network/interfaces already in the "Establish Subnet" process。
 5. no need for 1.4.5: detailed iptable setting guide has been given above.
 6. Do 1.4.6 Ubuntu 14 has no selinux pre-installed.
 Follow the instruction to set umask.